France eyes layoffs clampdown as unemployment climbs

-PARIS (Reuters) - France’s new Socialist government is planning to ramp up the cost of laying off workers for companies in the coming months, its labor minister said on Thursday after data showed the jobless rate hit the highest level this century at 10 percent.
+PARIS (Reuters) - France’s new Socialist government is planning labor regulations in the coming months to ramp up the cost of laying off workers for companies, its labor minister said on Thursday after data showed the jobless rate has hit 10 percent.

-President Francois Hollande rode to power in a presidential runoff last month on a promise to tackle soaring unemployment, which has reached the highest level since 1999.
+President Francois Hollande rode to power in a presidential runoff last month on a promise to tackle soaring unemployment, which has reached the highest level in nearly 13 years.

-Polls regularly show unemployment ranking among the French’s top concerns, adding pressure on Hollande as his Socialist Party seeks a majority in parliament in a two-round legislative election on June 10 and 17.

 With the economy stalling, Labor Minister Michel Sapin said urgent measures were needed against unemployment and that he aimed to put forward legislation after the summer break.